Zuckerberg tells Harvard we need a new social contract of equal opportunity

 You can watch the replay of his speech here:

 Zuckerberg dropped out of Harvard his sophomore year in 2004 to scale up Facebook as it rapidly grew.
-But today he was awarded an honorary Doctor Of Laws degree, apparently to the delight of his parents.
+But today he was awarded an honorary Doctor Of Laws degree, apparently to the delight of his parents, and became the youngest commencement speaker in Harvard’s history.

 Today’s speech gave Zuckerberg a chance to speak directly to the world about the philosophy of building community that he outlined in his 6,000 word ‘humanitarian manifesto’ letter he published earlier this year.
 He describes this purpose as Facebook’s new mission after spending over a decade try to make the world more “open and connected”.